If you want to make it more than 20 steps from your campsite, you’re going to have to learn how to make hiking fun for kids.

 Give children younger than 6 two water breaks every hour, while older kids should get at least one break every hour or so.
 If the weather is hotter, opt for more water breaks.

 Stretch their legs and let them burn off some steam.
-If they’re getting out of the mood to hike, this is a good way to get them re-invigorated.
+If they’re getting out of the mood to hike and not having fun, this is a good way to get them re-invigorated.

 Sit on the ground and play tic-tac-toe in the dirt, climb a tree for 5 minutes or just relax and listen to nature while drinking some water and eating some trail mix.